 The rind of Lima is thick, bright orange with a leathery and pocked texture.
 The interior has a white pith that adheres to the orange flesh with a soft texture.
 There are roughly eight segments of orange flesh with a tender texture.

 Another member of the Citrus sinensis family is right here!
 Similar to navel or blood orange, Cara Cara orange has a magnificent sweet taste and a beautiful white orange color.
 Its shape is slightly oval and reaches roughly 4 inches in diameter.

-Cara Cara also has thick skin with a soft white pith covering around 11 segments with a berry-like flavor (sweet and tangy).
+Cara Cara also has thick skin with a soft white pith covering around 11 segments.
+In terms of flavor, it closely resembles a sweet and tangy berry.
 This fruit is seedless, so you can enjoy it fresh without any hesitation.